letsalv/letsalv/README.md

 <br/>
 <br/>

-##                                          🌟 Some oder skills in ARTIFICIAL INTELLIGENCE 🌟
+##                                          🌟 Some other skills in ARTIFICIAL INTELLIGENCE 🌟

 <div> ⚆ Machine Learning : proficiency in machine learning algorithms and mathematical foundations for their construction.
 Supervised and unsupervised learning algorithms,Q - learning.